-- m) Readers and borrowers are responsible for the replacement of any items damaged, defaced or lost while in their charge. - n) Items from the Library's Special Collections and from the Archive may not be borrowed by individuals but may be loaned to other institutions for exhibitions, with approval from the Curatorial Committee. - 5) The income of the Archive and Rare Books Fund, a constituent fund of the Amalgamated Trust Fund, shall be made available to the Librarian and Archivist for expenditure on the preservation of rare books within the library and for archival expenditure. - 6) The potential acquisition and withdrawal of Special Collections and Archival holdings shall be decided in accordance with the Library & Archive collection policy, in discussion with the Curatorial Committee.
+- b) Readers shall be quiet in the Library and associated study rooms, except in rooms or areas designated for group study, and shall not eat, drink (except as permitted), or smoke in any Library location. - c) Items may be borrowed from the College Library only by current students, current Staff and current Fellows.
+Regulations concerning the number of items and the lengths of the loan will vary according to the category of borrower. - d) Fines may be charged for the non-return of overdue items or for borrowing items without permission. - e) Readers and borrowers are responsible for the replacement of any items damaged, defaced or lost while in their charge. - f) Items from the Library's Special Collections and from the Archive may not be borrowed by individuals but may be loaned to other institutions for exhibitions, with approval from the Curatorial Committee. - 5) The income of the Archive and Rare Books Fund, a constituent fund of the Amalgamated Trust Fund, shall be made available to the Librarian and Archivist for expenditure on the preservation of rare books within the library and for archival expenditure. - 6) The potential acquisition and withdrawal of Special Collections and Archival holdings shall be decided in accordance with the Library & Archive collection policy, in discussion with the Curatorial Committee.

-Approved as amended by Council on 22 October 2004; 19 January 2018 (incorporating the relevant content of former Schedules A.I and C.7); 16 February 2018; 16 March 2018; 18 June 2021.
+Approved as amended by Council on 22 October 2004; 19 January 2018 (incorporating the relevant content of former Schedules A.1 and C.7); 16 February 2018; 16 March 2018; 18 June 2021; 14 July 2023.